thierno953/Linux/shell_script/shell_scripting.md

 ##### forloop:
 ```
-for i in 1 2 3 4 5
+for num in 1 2 3 4 5
 do
-   echo Number is $i
+   echo Number is $num
 done

 Other ways to write For loop